 Blue Tang Fish are known for their active and social behavior.
 They are often seen swimming in schools in the wild, which helps protect them from predators.
 They are generally peaceful in an aquarium and can coexist with other fish.
 However, they may become territorial if they feel crowded.
 Blue Tangs enjoy exploring their surroundings and need plenty of space to swim.
 They are also known for their curious nature and may interact with their environment and tank mates frequently.
 Providing a well-structured tank with hiding spots can help them feel secure and reduce stress.

 Setting up a tank for Blue Tang Fish requires careful planning.
-Here’s what you need to consider:
+Here’s blue tang environment parameters that you need to consider:

 1. Tank Size: Blue Tang Fish need a large tank, at least 100 gallons because they are active swimmers and need plenty of space.